 Class Information for Basic Life Support Renewal (BLS-R) Course: Building 31C

+NOTE: Please DO NOT REGISTER for MULTIPLE BLS-R Skills Sessions ONLY trainings (between Buildings 10 & 31C).
 This course is AHA Basic Life Support Renewal Course.
 Previously "Basic Life Support for Healthcare Providers Renewal."
 This course is for those that have taken Basic Life Support previously.
 This class will last approximately 3 hours.
 All course materials (outlines, textbooks etc.) will be supplied at class.
 Successful completion of the course includes passing both a written and practical skills test.
 Please note: Digital e-Cards will be issued for this class, within 7 BUSINESS DAYS of the conclusion of the class.
-Students will receive an invitation from: firstname.lastname@example.org, to claim their card.
+Students will receive an invitation from: email@example.com, to claim their card.
 This invitation will be sent to the e-mail address the student entered on the physical roster/sign-in sheet at the class.
 Occasionally, the NIH firewall will kick this e-mail to a student's junk/spam box.
 Remember to check the e-mail put on the roster, junk and spam on a regular basis.
-Another way students can look for their e-card, without having received an invitation from email@example.com, is to visit: https://ecards.heart.org/student/myecards.
+Another way students can look for their e-card, without having received an invitation from firstname.lastname@example.org, is to visit: https://ecards.heart.org/student/myecards.
 Enter your name and e-mail address provided on the roster and see if your card comes up.
 CPR is a physically demanding skill.
 Be prepared to perform CPR on the classroom floor.
 Dress accordingly in comfortable attire.
-If you require glasses to read or see at a distance, please bring those with you to class. **Special Note RE: OPM status: If the OPM daily status is Red or Yellow, class will not be held.
-Your registration will be removed so that you may register for another session. (this does not apply to appropriation-related yellow status)**
+If you require glasses to read or see at a distance, please bring those with you to class.

 Late Policy: Each class session begins promptly at the stated start time.
 The AHA requires that all students be present for the entirety of the course, in order to receive the course completion card.
 Late admittance, early dismissal, and/or absences from the classroom during the course are not permitted.
-Students are encouraged to arrive early for class. **Special Note RE: OPM status: If the OPM daily status is Red or Yellow, class will not be held.
-Your registration will be removed so that you may register for another session. (this does not apply to appropriation-related yellow status)**
+Students are encouraged to arrive early for class.
+NOTE: Please DO NOT REGISTER for MULTIPLE BLS-R Skills Sessions ONLY trainings (between Buildings 10 & 31C).

 All Clinicians and Public Health Service Officers (Commissioned Corps)at the NIH.
 The following NIH Employee groups may attend: Full time / Part time NIH employees, contractors, and those on long term assignments.
 If you are unsure if you may take this course, please contact the course director prior to registering.